 Further, recycled materials are not always perfect substitutes of primary ones due to downcycling effects; as such, prices of secondary goods may be a fraction of those original ones.
 Estimates of this price reduction varies significantly across different studies, leading to issues with the distribution of savings associated with a lower cost of remanufactured inputs among profits and prices.
 Furthermore, changes in relative prices and disposable income may have an impact on final demand.
 Despite different assumptions, all studies assume that remanufactured products are more labour intensive than the original ones due to lower automation of closing supply chains activities.

 A few early IO-based contributions define alternative approaches for closing supply chain interventions: Ferrer and Ayres (2000), Nakamura (1999), and Nakamura and Kondo (2002), which expands on Duchin (1990, 1992).
 Using a 30-sector model for the French economy, Ferrer and Ayres (2000) evaluate the impact of an increase in remanufacturing activities on material consumption and employment.
 The authors split each sector into two sub-sectors, based on the source of raw materials (primary or secondary).
 The two sub-sectors produce the same final output through their own technical and labour coefficients.
 In general, remanufacturing industries require less inputs from other industries, modelled through lower technical coefficients, compared to traditional industries.
-However, some technical coefficients may be higher, namely for transportation services, due to the complexity of reverse logistics, or labour requirements (as scale advantages are not always possible in remanufacturing).
+However, some technical coefficients may be higher, namely for transportation services (due to the complexity of reverse logistics) or labour requirements (as scale advantages are not always possible in remanufacturing).
 In addition, manufacturing industries might need to provide additional inputs to the remanufacturing sector.
 Thus, while the direction of change in coefficients can be established qualitatively in a straightforward manner, determining its magnitude may be challenging.
-This may lead to different environmental and socio-economic results, requiring empirically derived information on the implementation of remanufacturing activities.
+This may lead to different environmental and socio-economic results, requiring empirical qualitative and quantitative studies for validation of changes assumed.

 From a demand perspective, similar issues to the ones found with product lifetime extension appear.
 Ferrer and Ayres (2000) assume that the original final demand (in physical terms) is split between the remanufacturing and the original manufacturing sectors.
 This implies a fall in monetary final expenditure, considering that alternative goods produced by the remanufacturing sector are delivered to consumers at a reduced price.
-Instead of assuming that income in monetary terms falls concomitantly as in a neoclassical general equilibrium framework, Ferrer and Ayres (2000) assume a constant final demand and then redistribute the increased disposable income proportionally to all sectors.
+Instead of assuming that income in monetary terms falls concomitantly (as in a neoclassical general equilibrium framework) Ferrer and Ayres (2000) assume a constant final demand and then redistribute the increased disposable income proportionally to all sectors.

 Overall, results show that interventions aimed at closing supply chains tend to have positive socio-economic impacts, with an increase in GDP and employment, and a decrease in environmental impacts at a global level, independently of the modelling framework adopted.